jackTabsCode/asphalt/README.md

 Asphalt is a command line tool used to upload assets to Roblox and easily reference them in code.
 It's a modern alternative to [Tarmac](https://github.com/Roblox/Tarmac).

-> [!IMPORTANT]
-> This documentation is for the pre-release of Asphalt 1.0.
-Older versions are no longer supported or working due to Roblox API changes.

 ## Features

 -   Syncs your images, sounds, [videos](#videos), [animations](#animations), and [3D models](#models) to Roblox